kiiru4reals/writeups/Docker/README.md

 When you visit port 80 on your browser you will see a success page.
 Now let us break down the command that we ran on terminal.

 `-d` : This flag is used to specify that we want this container to run in the background(detached mode).
-`-p`: This flag maps the container port with our machine port, in this case we want it to run on http which means that we need to first open the internal port 80 and connect it with our machine's port 80. hence `-p 80:80`
+`-p`: This flag maps the container port with our machine port, in this case we want it to run on HTTP which means that we need to first open the internal port 80 and connect it with our machine's port 80. hence `-p 80:80`
-`docker/getting-started`: This is the name od the container we want to run.
+`docker/getting-started`: This is the name of the container we want to run.